Whether you study Korean to watch K-drama and K-pop or want to get a career in Korean, you may be unaware of the diverse K-varieties.

 The Korean Language Society proposed “Unified Korean Orthography” in 1933 for both Koreas.

-But, since the creation of the DPRK and ROK in 1948, both nations have followed different language policies.
+Since the creation of the DPRK and the ROK in 1948, the two nations have followed different language policies.
 The decades of separation have now made a noticeable disparity between North and South Korean Koreans.

 Let’s dive deep into it.